CaesarXInsanium/AlgorithmDesignManualCXI/src/03data_struct.md

 or \\(O(2n)\\) since insertion might trigger a reallocation.

-However generally the reallocation can be done fast enough to be insignificant can be further mitigated with appropiate reallocation.
+However generally the reallocation can be done fast enough to be insignificant can be further mitigated with appropriate reallocation.

 ### 3.1.2 Pointers and Linked Data Structures